 Life magazine noted: “It was no powder-puff battle.
 The girls were rough and tough.
 They kicked each other in the stomach, dirtied each other’s faces, tackled and blocked savagely, knocked four girls unconscious.
 And strangely enough they played good football, seldom fumbling or running away from their interference.”

-“We Are The Troopers” focused on the Toledo Troopers of the WPFL and the seven titles the team won between that league and the National Women’s Football League.
-“The Herricanes” doc allowed filmmaker Olivia Kuan shine a light on the league’s existence — which included her mother, Basia, playing for the Houston Herricanes.
+In 2023, two documentaries about the league appeared.
+“We Are The Troopers” focused on the Toledo Troopers of the WPFL and the seven titles that the team won combined with that league and playing in the National Women’s Football League.
+“The Herricanes” was a doc that allowed filmmaker Olivia Kuan to shine a light on the league’s existence — which included her mother, Basia, playing for the Houston Herricanes.

 “Most have reported that never actually happened,” Kuan said about the payments.
 “It took everything they had just to keep the teams afloat.
 The players were dedicated to the sprot and their teammates without financial incentives.
 They did it for love of the game and for the many ways they grew as individuals.”

-The Los Angeles Warriors were part of the evolution of a Southern California franchise in the league from 2017 to ‘18 that started as the California Lynx, went to the Pacific Warriors and, as of 2024, were the Cali War, playing home games at Mira Costa High in Manhattan Beach.
-The team also had played home games at the Michelle and Barack Obama Sports Complex (formerly known as the Rancho Cienega Rec Center near Dorsey High School).
+The Women’s Football Alliance, a semi-pro summer-based league started in 2009, has been the latest incarnation.
+It held its 2015 title game at L.A.
+Southwest College, and had at one time more than 60 teams.
+The Los Angeles Warriors were part of that of as a Southern California franchise in the league from 2017 to ‘18th.
+It started as the California Lynx, went to the Pacific Warriors and by 2024 were known as the Cali War, playing home games at Mira Costa High in Manhattan Beach.
+The team also had played home games at the Michelle and Barack Obama Sports Complex, once known as the Rancho Cienega Rec Center near Dorsey High School.

 “What playing surface does the Lingerie Bowl use?” asked ESPN’s Jim Capel.
 “Natural grass, artificial turf or Jell-o? … And most importantly, should we refer to this as Lingerie Bowl I, Lingerie Bowl 2004 or Lingerie Bowl 38C?”